1powechri2/Basic-Chemistry/README.md

 number_of_moles: "0.04"
 }

-* Since the molar mass is always calculated in grams the known weight of your compound should also be in grams
+* Since the molecular mass is always calculated in grams the known weight of your compound should also be in grams
 ```